Up to 70% discount off medicines!FREE AI Diagnosis!

 Still unsure?
 Upload a photo here to get an instant AI analysis.

 You wake up, look in the mirror, and see a red, itchy patch.
 Is it just dry skin from the weather?
-Is it eczema flaring up?
+Is it eczema flare up?
 Or is it something contagious like ringworm?

 According to the American Academy of Dermatology (2025), skin conditions affect one in four Americans annually.
 Yet, distinguishing between a fungal infection and eczema is one of the most common challenges patients face.
 Getting it wrong is dangerous—putting steroid cream (for eczema) on a fungal infection can make the fungus grow out of control.1